carvingCode/strum/README.md

 ###Note:

 This script is not a finihsed product.
-It is pre- version 1.
-Feedback on performance and ideas for feature improvements and enhancements are welcome.
+Feedback on performance and improvements and enhancements are welcome.
 Please contact me @carvingcode at https://llllllll.co